polifonia-project/stories/Frank_Organist/readme.md

 ---
 component-id: Frank
 name: "Frank"
+description: History Teacher at the Secondary Level, Amateur Organist.
+type: Persona
 long-title: "Frank"
-type: Persona
 related-components:
+  - story:
     - Frank#1_OrganKnowledge
+project: polifonia-project
+pilot:
+  - ORGANS
 ---

-# Persona description
+# Frank

 This is a description of the persona Frank.